rickosborne/cascades/md/16-2-6-after-weather.md

 A passenger walking up to the exit door mid-flight is to a flight attendant what a suspect reaching into his jacket is to a cop.
 Flight attendants and cops both know that the vast majority of people aren't stupid enough to do anything unexpected, but that twist in the gut will always be there.

-She didn't do anything crazy, just put her hands to the sides of the small window and pressed her face to it.
+She didn't do anything worrisome, just put her hands to the sides of the small window and pressed her face to it.

 "Huh."
 She said.